Getting Started Guide

 - Do not go over your storage quota.
 Exceeding your storage quota can lead to many problems including batch jobs failing, confusing error messages and the inability to use X11 forwarding.
 Be sure to routinely run the checkquota command to check your usage.
 If more space is needed then remove files or request a quota increase.

 - Do not run jobs on the login nodes.
 When you connect to a cluster via SSH you land on the login node which is shared by all users.
-The login node is reserved for installing software, compiling codes and running short tests that use only a few CPU-cores and finish within a few minutes.
+The login node is reserved for submitting jobs, compiling codes, installing software and running short tests that use only a few CPU-cores and finish within a few minutes.
 Anything more intensive must be submitted to the Slurm job scheduler as either a batch or interactive job.
 Failure to comply with this rule may result in your account being temporarily suspended.

 - Do not try to access the Internet from batch or interactive jobs.
 All jobs submitted to the Slurm job scheduler run on the compute nodes which do not have Internet access.
-This includes OnDemand Jupyter, RStudio, MATLAB, Stata and Mathematica.
-Because of this you cannot download files, install packages and so on in these jobs.
+This includes OnDemand sessions via MyAdroit and MyDella.
+Because of this, a running job cannot download files, install packages or connect to GitHub.
 You will need to perform these operations on the login node before submitting the job.

-- Do not run production jobs with a parallel code before conducting a scaling analysis.
+- Do not run jobs with a parallel code without first conducting a scaling analysis.
 If your code runs in parallel then you need to determine the optimal number of nodes and CPU-cores to use.
 The same is true if it can use multiple GPUs.
 To do this, perform a scaling analysis as described in Choosing the Number of Nodes, CPU-cores and GPUs.

 - Do not request a GPU for a code that can only use CPUs.
 Only codes that have been explicitly written to use GPUs can take advantage of GPUs.
-Allocating a GPU for a CPU-only code will not speed-up the execution time but it will waste resources, increase your queue time and lower the priority of your next job submission.
-Furthermore, some codes are only written to use a single GPU.
+Allocating a GPU for a CPU-only code will not speed-up the execution time but it will increase your queue time, waste resources and lower the priority of your next job submission.
+Furthermore, some codes are written to use only a single GPU.
 For more see TigerGPU Utilization and Choosing the Number of Nodes, CPU-cores and GPUs.

 - Do not waste your time trying to solve software or job scheduler problems.
 Research Computing is composed of staff members with a broad range of experience.
 If you encounter a problem that is proving difficult to solve then please see How to Get Help.
 Additionally, to improve your HPC skills be sure to attend the workshops and training sessions that we offer throughout the year.